 Stretching Device Operation, Strain Calibration and Resolution Assessment

-Demonstrator:
+Demonstrator: Manuel Gomez, Anabel-Lise Le Roux

-Prepare a 1 to 50000 dilution of 0.1-micrometer or 0.2-micrometer fluorescent beads in water using serial dilution [1] and place a 10 to 30 microliter drop of the bead solution at the center of the PDMS [2].
+Prepare a 1 to 50000 dilution of 0.2-micrometer fluorescent beads in phosphate buffer saline using serial dilution [1] and place a 10 to 30 microliter drop of the bead solution at the center of the PDMS [2].
 Allow it to dry at a temperature no higher than 40 degrees Celsius to avoid post-curing confounding issues [3].

 Talent mixing the fluorescent bead with water.